 The Workshop commences on Friday at 6:00 p.m., and ends at noon on Tuesday.*

-All Workshop activities take place in Haaland Hall, a modern, air-conditioned dormitory on the College campus.
+All Workshop activities take place in Hazlett Hall, a modern, air-conditioned dormitory on the College campus.
 For resident participants, once you arrive you will have no further need for money or transportation; all meals are included and any off-campus travel is purely optional.
 Each resident has a private bedroom in a suite with shared bath, each suite with a microwave and refrigerator.
 We also offer a commuter rate for participants who live locally, and there are several nearby motels for those who come with a companion or wish for more privacy.
 Participants coming by air should discuss travel details with the Administrative Director.

 Meals are taken at the College dining hall, which offers good variety.
 The dining hall is a longish walk from our building, which may be a consideration for persons with mobility issues.

+We provide solid, institutional music stands for all.
 Nearby College gym and tennis facilities are available.
 Most years, we have a professional masseuse on-site to help ease aching backs.
-We provide solid, institutional music stands for all.

 * If absolutely necessary, a participant may leave on Monday night, with advance notice.